tprzybyl/wolf3d/README.md

 # wolf3d
 A more complex graphic project.
-Creating a 3D engine
+Creating a 2.5D engine using raycasting mostly, with the SDL2